cblop/recipe-finder/README.md

  :method "Cook the potatoes and leeks"}
 ```

- `get-recipes` is a convenience function to search for a recipe then render its content.
+ `search/get-recipes` is a convenience function to search for a recipe then render its content.